 Volunteering and Staying Connected

-In order to maintain a lively relationship between current rowers and our alumni/ae, and to strengthen the PCBC community, we would like to morph the PCBC Association into an official legal entity.
-If you are keen to get involved, please get in touch with the Sponsorship and Alumni Representatives at firstname.lastname@example.org – particularly if you have any experience with setting up not-for-profit organisations or working in the UK legal system!
+In order to maintain a lively relationship between PCBC and our alumni and alumnae, and to strengthen the community, we would like to morph the PCBC Association into a full-blown organisation in the form of a trust.
+If you are keen to get involved, please get in touch with the sponsorship and alumni representatives – particularly if you have any law work experience!

-Alumni support is especially crucial when it comes to coaching of Pembroke crews – we can all think about the alums who sharpened our catches back in the day!
-If you would like to contribute to the ongoing success of PCBC through coaching, please get in touch directly with the Head Coach Seb Matthews or Overall Captain Tom Sharp, or email the Sponsorship and Alumni Representatives to be connected.
+Alumni support is crucial when it comes to coaching of Pembroke crews – we can all think about the alums who sharpened our catches back in the day!
+If you would like to contribute to the ongoing success of PCBC through coaching, please get in touch with the Head Coach Seb Matthews, Overall Captain Tom Sharp, or the Sponsorship and Alumni Representatives.
 It would be fantastic to see our current crews inspired by previous successes, especially in these challenging times!